ar120164/Machine-Learning-model-for-text-classification/README.md

 **Development**

->**Model selection**
+  **Model selection**
 To select the model, a search was conducted on what models are used for classifying text into categories.
 In this search, we found a Multinomial Naive Bayes model developed for an analogous case in which the objective was to find the country of origin of a person from his or her name.
 With this example in mind and what we consulted about its advantages (text mining friendly, faster convergence than other models such as logistic regression, highly scalable and easily handles large datasets), it was decided to apply Multinomial Naive Bayes.
 However, some of the options found as alternative models are Bernoulli Naive Bayes (another type of Naive Bayes), Logistic Regression, k-Nearest Neighbors, decision trees and support vector machine.

->The Naive Bayes learning algorithm is widely used in text classification problems because it is computationally efficient and simple to implement.
+The Naive Bayes learning algorithm is widely used in text classification problems because it is computationally efficient and simple to implement.
 It employs the bag-of-words approach, in which individual words in the document serve as features, ignoring word order.
 There are two types of event models that are widely used:
--Bernoulli multivariate event model .
+- Bernoulli multivariate event model .
--Bayes multivariate event model.
+- Bayes multivariate event model.

 >The multinomial Naive Bayes algorithm refers to a vector of features in which each term reflects the number of times it occurs or the frequency with which it appears.
 Bernoulli, on the other hand, is a binary algorithm that determines whether a feature is present or not.
 Finally, there is also the Gaussian model (not widely used for text classification), which is based on a continuous distribution.